bmalnad/s3-pgp-encryptor/README.md

     Name of the S3 bucket where you will upload files you wish to encrypt (must NOT already exist).
   * ##### base64encodedpublickey
     Base64 encode your PGP public key.
 If you're not sure how to do that, go to https://www.base64encode.org/
+    Note: the base64 encoded string must not be longer than 4096 bytes (this is a limitation of the template system used by AWS)
 ### Use
 * Upload any file to the S3 bucket you specified above and the file will be encrypted using your PGP public key.
 * Problems?
 Email lamb.dan@gmail.com

 ### License
-&copy; 2018 [Dan Lamb](https://github.com/bmalnad).
+&copy; 2020 [Dan Lamb](https://github.com/bmalnad).
 This project is available under the terms of the MIT license.